NuwanSKar/Mcq-algorithm/README.md

- Mcq algorithm which is simillar to some courses on coursera.org.
+ Mcq algorithm which is similar to some courses on coursera.org.

 🔸 We can input the desired no of questions with desired amount of answers.
 Even you add a "?" at the end of the question or not, the algorithm will automatically add a "?" at the end of each question.